-Compendium of Animal Rabies Control, 1998 National Association of State Public Health Veterinarians, Inc.
+Compendium of Animal Rabies Control, 1999 National Association of State Public Health Veterinarians, Inc.\

 The purpose of this Compendium is to provide information on rabies control to veterinarians, public health officials, and others concerned with rabies control.
 These recommendations serve as the basis for animal rabies-control programs throughout the United States and facilitate standardization of procedures among jurisdictions, thereby contributing to an effective national rabies-control program.
 This document is reviewed annually and revised as necessary.
-Recommendations for parenteral immunization procedures are contained in Part I; all animal rabies vaccines licensed by the United States Department of Agriculture (USDA) and marketed in the United States are listed in Part II; Part III details the principles of rabies control.
+Immunization procedure recommendations are contained in Part I; all animal rabies vaccines licensed by the United States Department of Agriculture (USDA) and marketed in the United States are listed in Part II; Part III details the principles of rabies control.